grahammoore/bank-account-kata/java-kata/README.md

     }
 ````

-And the test for available funds could be...
+And the test for no available funds could be...

 ````java
     @Test